echronos/echronos/pm/reviews/arm_mpu_support/Stefan_Götz.0.md

 Something along the lines of how to upgrade a regular acamar system to an MPU-enabled acamar system?
 So this would be not so much about the details of the hardware, concepts, configuration options, API, etc. but how to tie them all together.

+[sebastian.holzapfel: Added a section to the documentation on upgrading an existing system]

 Location: N/A
 Comment 26: Rework
 How about adding a system test for the MPU support for regression testing?